-- Features that meet your everyday needs: easy storage, stackable, ergonomic handles so you can easily move you cookware from one place to another.
+- Features that meet your everyday needs: easy storage, stackable, ergonomic handles so you can easily move your cookware from one place to another.

 - Versatility, Staub ceramics can go from the freezer and straight in the oven with the need to defrost.

-- A wide selection of colours, therefore you can matches your Staub cast iron cookware.
+- A wide selection of colours, therefore you can match your Staub cast iron cookware.

 Staub cookware has a selection of bakeware that included

 - pie dishes

 - All the bakeware is oven safe in up to temperatures of 500°F.

 - It is dishwasher safe.

 - Thick to ensure cookware is hard to chip.